AbbasHabib/HR-System-RestAPI/README.md

 - [x] Rest API to get Employee salary info
 - [x] Rest API to get All employees under a specific manager
 - [x] Rest API to get All employees under a specific manager ***>> recursively <<***
-- [ ] A recursive function to get employees under manager other than query.
+- [ ] A recursive function to get employees under manager other than query (working on later)
 - [x] Rest Api to get All Employees in some team
-- [ ] Primary key sequence for each table
+- [x] Primary key sequence for each table

 ## Currently working on
 - #### improving code stability and adding comments